OpenChain-Project/Japan-WG-General/Conferences-and-Events/FOSDEM/fosdem2019_license_tools_panel.md

 - This is an unofficial transcript from “Making Sense of so many License Compliance Tools” panel discussion held on Feb.
 2nd, 2019 at [FOSDEM 2019](https://fosdem.org/2019/).

-- This transcript is licensed under the Creative Commons Attribution 2.0 Belgium Licence, which is the same license as [the original video](https://fosdem.org/2019/schedule/event/license_tools_panel/) is licensed.
+- This transcript is licensed under the [Creative Commons Attribution 2.0 Belgium Licence](https://creativecommons.org/licenses/by/2.0/be/deed.en), under which [the original video](https://fosdem.org/2019/schedule/event/license_tools_panel/) is also licensed.

 - The time stamps are in HH:MM:SS:FF format where HH, MM, SS, and FF are hour, minute, second, and [CDDA](https://en.wikipedia.org/wiki/Compact_Disc_Digital_Audio) frame, respectively.